DUBAI TRAVEL GUIDE

 The most expensive cocktail, the most expensive pizza, the most expensive hotel suite, the tallest building etc etc etc….Dubai loves being the best at everything and anything.
 Known for it’s almost futuristic architecture, luxury lifestyle and miles upon miles of shopping malls, Dubai quickly became a popular destination for tourists around the world.
 A tour of Dubai is a must so you can see all the sights.

-Budget: Apartment rentals slightly out of the city centre can cost around 100AED whilst dorms in hostels can cost between 70 – 130 AED.
+Budget: Apartment rentals slightly out of the city centre can cost around 100AED and are great if you are staying at least one week in Dubai.
+Dorms in hostels can cost between 70 – 130 AED.

 Midrange: Private rooms in hostels cost around 200 – 350 AED whilst hotels in downtown will set you back between 400 – 500 AED.

 Luxury: Luxury hotel rates in Dubai have no limit, a suite in the Burj Al Arab starts at 5525 AED whilst luxury hotels downtown cost around 700 – 1000 AED a night.

 Transport: 1 AED for 10 trips on the Metro or 2 AED using a prepaid NOI card on the buses.
 Taxis cost around 50 AED for a 20-30 minute journey (or from downtown to Jumeriah.

 Similar to hotel prices, food prices can massively vary.

 Chain and fast food restaurants cost between 30 – 50 AED per person, local delicacies and eateries can cost as little as 10 AED whilst luxurious restaurants (especially those in hotels) can be anything from 300 + AED.